kleberaluizio/Stuff/README.md

 # Stuff

-Small programs use to clarify some concepts!
+Small programs used to clarify some concepts!